elastic/elastic-agent/deploy/kubernetes/README.md

 Navigate to the scenario you want to install:

-E.g. we need to install the default Elastic Agent Scenario with kustomize.
+E.g. we want to install the default Elastic Agent Scenario with kustomize.

 ```bash
 cd elastic-agent-kustomize/default/elastic-agent-standalone